Cancer mRNA vaccine completes pivotal trial

 Tailormade to match each patient's cancer, the vaccine is very expensive to make - although, the company has not named a price.

-Consultant colorectal surgeon and Cancer Research UK advanced clinician scientist at the University of Birmingham Mr Andrew Beggs said: "The use of the game-changing mRNA vaccine technology in increasing response to immunotherapy drugs is very exciting.

-"The study used a personalised cancer vaccine to increase the effectiveness of immunotherapy in metastatic skin cancer, showing that it was well tolerated and seemed to reduce the rate of recurrence of the cancer.

-"Although early data, it is very encouraging that this is a likely effective treatment option in the future.
+Consultant colorectal surgeon at the University of Birmingham Mr Andrew Beggs said: "Although early data, it is very encouraging that this is a likely effective treatment option in the future.

 "This advance is likely to have important implications for metastatic cancer patients in the future and opens a new therapeutic avenue for these patients."